mungaihehe/CSC322---Online-Shopping/README.md

 ## How to run

 1. Clone the repository
-2. Build and run main.c - the code does not require any external dependencies
+2. Build and run main.c - the code does not require any external dependencies (server-side code)
+3. Build and run client.c (client-side code)